BOSL RULES (Last updated, August 4, 2018)

 BOSL Uniform Policy:

-BOSL Players MUST wear a league issued jersey with light grey athletic bottoms, which can be traditional style baseball pants/shorts or any other light grey athletic pant or shorts when participating in regular season and tournament games.
-Note, light grey baseball pants/shorts with pin stripes will be permitted.
+BOSL Players MUST wear a league issued jersey with grey athletic bottoms, which can be traditional style baseball pants/shorts or any other grey athletic pant or shorts when participating in regular season and tournament games.
+Note, grey baseball pants/shorts with pin stripes will be permitted.
 During inclement weather (i.e. rain, cold early May nights), jackets/rain pants will be allowed.

 Upon approval by a player's team captain(s) in conjunction with the Board of Directors, an occasional exemption may be granted where all other reasonable attempts to conform with the league's Uniform Policy have been exhausted.
 Generally-speaking, only exceptions related to sizing issues of pants/shorts will be considered.